 The CWCT’s Technical Note 98, referred to above, states that it supersedes TN 73:

-The earlier note, on ‘Fire performance of curtain walls and rainscreens’ was published in March 2011.
+The earlier note, (now removed upon request from CWCT) on ‘Fire performance of curtain walls and rainscreens’ was published in March 2011.
 It understood the limited combustibility requirement to apply only to insulation and filler materials, with the same various exceptions that are specified in AD B2 12.7.

 (The statement about Scotland appears to be in error, since there all elements of the cladding system had been required to be ‘non-combustible’ since 2005.)